 Caterpillar luxurious jewellery

-It was titled ‘the Ethiopian caterpillar’ when Maillardet, in partnership with legendary watchmaker Jaquet Droz, organized an exhibition to show off his menagerie of miniaturized automata in London, which dazzled the public.
-Sold at 2010 Sotheby’s auction gold and diamond-studded caterpillar, known also as the ‘Vers de soie’ (silkworm) – and very likely may have been destined for the court of Qianlong.
+Maillardet, in partnership with legendary watchmaker Jaquet Droz, organized an exhibition.
+He showed off his menagerie of miniaturized automata in London, which dazzled the public.
+Sold at 2010 Sotheby’s auction gold and diamond-studded caterpillar, known also as the ‘Vers de soie’ (silkworm) – destined for the court of Qianlong.

-Of Maillardet’s caterpillar robots only six are known to exist and five are in prestigious collections in Europe, including one in the Patek Philippe museum and another two in the Sandoz collection.
+Of six known Maillardet’s caterpillar robots, five are in prestigious collections in Europe, including one in the Patek Philippe museum and another two in the Sandoz collection.

-Born 1745, Maillardet was a Swiss mechanic who worked in London producing clocks and other mechanisms, including various automata, including a famous set depicting magicians and others which could write in French and English.
+Born 1745, Maillardet was a Swiss mechanic who worked in London producing clocks and other mechanisms, including various automata.
+Among them – a famous set depicting magicians and others which could write in French and English.

-The underside is decorated with champlevé black enamel.
-When the automaton movement is engaged, the caterpillar crawls realistically, its body moving up and down simulating the undulations of a caterpillar by means of a set of gilt-metal knurled wheels.
+The caterpillar crawls realistically, its body moving up and down by means of a set of gilt-metal knurled wheels.